-The Chamber Board of Directors Meeting for April 2018 has been rescheduled for Monday, 30 April 2018 in the Board Room at 6:00 PM.
+The Chamber Board of Directors Meeting for Tuesday, October 23, 2018 will be held in the Chamber Board Room at 6:00 PM.
+Guests are are always welcome and encouraged to attend.

 Endeavor Gallery held a ribbon cutting April 17 Councilman Lupe Diaz and Past President of the Benson/San Pedro Valley Chamber of Commerce held one end of the ribbon as Linda Stacy, President of the San Pedro River Arts Council - Endeavor Gallery took great pride in cutting it.
 This was quite a symbolic moment when you think about it.
 The Chamber lending support as a new business opens its door to the community.